jebeck/dataviz-power-tools/dataviz-power-tools.md

 it's a running average

 Note:
-The most important caveat about using the framerate meter in Chrome is that the main reported metric is a *running* average; it's not really the current framerate, but rather the current of the running average.
+The most important caveat about using the framerate meter in Chrome is that the main reported metric is a *running* average; it's not really the current framerate, but rather the current of the running or moving average.
 This means you have to be conscious of how you set up your "tests", and it also means that you can't pinpoint problems very precisely.

 #### the FPS meter is good for...<small>(ballparking)</small>